 Early stargazers had no way to know why Algol varied in brightness.
 But it’s likely that they did notice this star’s brightness change.
 Throughout parts of the ancient world, Algol was associated with demons or monsters.
 The Greeks and Romans identified the star with the Head of Medusa, a fearful monster with snakes in place of hair.

 Bottom line: See the Ghoul Star, Beta Persei, around Halloween.
-Look for the moon and Mars at evening.

 More Halloween adventures: